mupq/nttm4/README.md

 # nttm4
 This code package contains the software accompanying the paper "Memory-Efficient High-Speed Implementation of Kyber on Cortex-M4".
-The paper is available at XXX
+The paper is available at https://kannwischer.eu/papers/2019_nttm4.pdf.

+It has also been merged into [**pqm4**](https://github.com/mupq/pqm4) by https://github.com/mupq/pqm4/pull/80

 # Setup